flutter/website/src/_includes/docs/add-to-app/ios-project/embed-split.md

 and `Release` when you're ready to ship.
 :::

-Link and embed the generated App.xcframework, FlutterPluginRegistrant.xcframework, and any plugin frameworks into your existing application as described in Option B.
+#### Link and embed app and plugin frameworks

+{% render docs/add-to-app/ios-project/link-and-embed.md %}